Brahmashree Narayana Guru

 A “All Religious Conference” – a parliament of religions, was convened at the behest of Sri Narayana guru at Alwaye in 1924.
 In this conference where eminent representatives of all great religions assembled, Shri Narayana proclaimed that the conference was convened “Not to argue and win but to know and to make known”.
 In a message which he delivered at the conference, he said “This great Parliament of religions makes it abundantly clear that the ultimate goal of all religions is same and so there is no need for followers of different religions to indulge in mutual conflict.”

 The Movement of reforms by Sri Narayana Guru was entirely constructive and devoid of any bitterness against the higher classes.
 None of his teachings and activities had western influence.
 He was no a superficial reformer.
 He went to the root of the matter and tried to solve problems in a fundamental manner.
 He knew that social evils were only manifestations of deeper maladies.
-Inequalities and injustices arising out of caste-system and other discriminations can be permanently eliminated only if the sense of equality and brotherhood is established.
+Inequalities and injustices arising out of caste-system and other discrimination can be permanently eliminated only if the sense of equality and brotherhood is established.
 He took the socio-spiritual approach to awaken the spiritual consciousness of the people, to make them realize the essential unity of all beings.
-He made them realize the utter irrationality of customs and beliefs that make unfair discriminations between man and man.
+He made them realize the utter irrationality of customs and beliefs that make unfair discrimination between man and man.

 The great Guru Shri Narayana attained Samadhi on September 20, 1928 at Varkala.
 The world lost one of its greatest social reformers.
 But he lives forever in the minds of the mankind.